Nats GM Rizzo won’t reveal length of Martinez’s new contract

-Sharing a table to a socially distanced degree with his manager on a video conference call to announce the new deal – each member of the duo sporting a 2019 World Series ring on his right hand – Nationals GM Mike Rizzo referred to the agreement’s ”multiyear” nature, but repeatedly refused to reveal anything more specific in response to reporters’ questions.
+Sharing a table to a socially distanced degree with his manager on a video conference call to announce the new deal — each man sporting his 2019 World Series ring on his right hand — Nationals GM Mike Rizzo referred to the agreement’s “multiyear” nature, but repeatedly refused to reveal anything more specific in response to reporters’ questions.

 “We don’t talk about terms as far as years, length and salaries and that type of thing.
 We’re comfortable with what we have and the consistency that we’re going to have down the road,” said Rizzo, who recently agreed to a three-year extension of his own.
 “That’s all we want to say about terms, because it’s private information and we don’t want you guys to know about it.”